avneesh30/create-react-library/readme.md

 This creates a production build of the example `create-react-app` that showcases your library and then runs `gh-pages` to deploy the resulting bundle.

-## Use with React Hooks
+## React 18 and TypeScript Support

-This library is fully compatible with React hooks.
+This library is fully compatible with React 18 and modern TypeScript features.
+Key enhancements include:

+- React 18 peer dependencies
+- Support for TypeScript 4.9+
+- Modern TypeScript JSX transformations
+- Proper CSS modules typing

 ## Examples